 Currently, many non-EU citizens do not need a visa to visit Europe.
-However, this will change starting in 2021.
+However, this will change starting in late 2022.
 Those non-EU citizens who wish to travel to Norway will need an ETIAS visa waiver for Norway.

 This is much like the allowance that was in place before.
 However, now there’s an added security measure.
 It is important to know that this is the same for all European countries found within the Schengen Area, not just for Norway.

 Norway is a Scandinavian country in Northern Europe that is surrounded by mountains and glaciers.
 While Norway is integrated into the Schengen Agreement is not actually a European Union member.
 The country’s currency is the Norwegian krone and official language is Norwegian.